How to Write Radio

 across to the actual dialogue.
 Legal documents may benefit

 from numbering every line, but radio scripts suffer.
-Keep it
+It may seem easy to use

 simple and easy to read.